adipasquale/blog.dipasquale.fr/_drafts/incremental-scraping-with-scrapy-and-mongo.md

     ...
 ```

-and now we can update the spider :
+We can now update the spider :

 ```py
 # spiders/techcrunch.com